 / animating the arts club / edinburgh’s secret gem / awakening

 / reimagining / rekindling / reawakening

 / sensing art / using the body

 An Exhibition by Scottish Arts Club Award Winners.

 Preview Wednesday 6th March 6-8pm

 Clare Arbuthnott, Joyce Gunn Cairns, Helga Chart, George Donald , Jim Dunbar, James Fairgrieve, George Gilbert, Euan Gray, Diana Hope, James Lumsden, Catriona Mann, Jennifer McRae , Paul Mowat, David Nealon, Elaine Shemilt, Miriam Vickers.

 The beauty of the Universe around us was captured by Albert Einstein’s work on the relation of Space and Time.
 Largely unknown, however, was Einstein’s avowal of inspiration from another genius, Edinburgh’s great philosopher David Hume.
 They never met, but are now inseparable in their joint illumination of the Cosmos.

 Classes, workshops and groups

-The Portrait Group meets on the second and third Fridays of the month at 2.30pm in the Studio.
+The Portrait Group meets Fridays, 11.00am in the Studio.
 The Bridge Group plays on the second Tuesday every month, 7.00pm in the Club Room.
-The Drama Workshop gets together on the third Tuesday of every month in the Studio and the Writer's Group meets in the same place at 7.00pm on the last Tuesday of the month.
-Learn more...and join in!
+The Drama Workshop gets together on the third Tuesday of every month in the Studio and the Writers’ Group meets in the same place at 7.00pm on the last Wednesday of each month.